Table of Contents

 West Bengal | Kolkata | 1 November 1956 |

-28 States & Capitals
+28 States and Capitals of India

 Currently, India has a total of 28 States and 8 Union Territories.
 Three states, Himachal Pradesh, Maharashtra, and Uttarakhand, have separate capitals for their summer and winter legislative sessions.

 According to the Preamble of Indian Constitution, India is a republican, socialist, secular, and independent state.
 A democratic parliamentary system is used in India.
 The Indian President is in charge of the Union Territories.
-Both the President and the Governors serve as the executive branches of their respective states.
+The President and the Governors serve as the executive branches of their respective states.
 State governments resemble the federal government in many ways.
 Chief Ministers oversee the state governments.

 States and Capitals of India State Formation